nickmalleson/surf/abm/surf-mason/README.md

 Here are the files etc. for the version of the surf ABM implemented in [MASON](https://cs.gmu.edu/~eclab/projects/mason/)

+## Using IDEA

+TODO: instructions about how to easily load this by cloning from git and using [IntelliJ IDEA](https://www.jetbrains.com/idea/) (IDE).

 ## Instructions to prepare external resources